BeastlyHobo/castarr/README.md

 No API key required for IMDb — uses free public API.

+## Privacy Policy

+Castarr is a client‑side companion for Plex.
+It does not run a developer‑controlled backend and does not collect analytics or tracking data.

+What we store (on your device only)
+- Plex Server IP address you provide in Settings
+- Plex authentication token and basic account info returned by Plex (username, optional account email/ID)
+- Lightweight, non‑personal cache of public IMDb metadata

+How your data is used
+- Your Plex token is used only to authenticate with Plex.tv and your Plex Media Server to fetch sessions, metadata, and artwork.
+- Data never leaves your device except when talking directly to Plex services and the public IMDb API to fetch public metadata.
+- We do not sell, share, or transmit your personal data to the developer or third parties beyond these requests.

+Third‑party services
+- Plex.tv (OAuth) and your Plex Media Server (content metadata and sessions)
+- IMDb public API at `api.imdbapi.dev` (movie, people, and ratings metadata — no API key required)
+- These services receive your IP address and standard HTTP headers as part of normal internet requests.
+We do not send them any additional personal data beyond what is required for the request.

+Data retention and deletion
+- Stored settings and tokens remain on your device until you log out or uninstall the app.
+- Use Settings → Logout to clear your Plex token and account details from the app.
+- Deleting the app removes all app data from your device.
+If device or iCloud backups are enabled, data may be included in your encrypted backups.

+Children’s privacy
+- Castarr is intended for general audiences and does not knowingly collect personal information from children under 13.

+Contact
+- Questions or requests related to privacy: open an issue in this repository or email support at: beastlyhobos@gmail.com.

 ## Attribution

 Castarr is based on and inspired by the original RoleCall project — credit to the original creator for the foundational work and ideas.
 This fork includes a new brand, UI/UX refinements, network resiliency, and expanded views.